renodor/rootstack-test/README.md

 Indeed, it seemed nice to have a basic interface for those exercises so I linked my JS files to very simple HTML in order to gather inputs and display results.

 To keep both exercises independent, each one as its own html and js file (with the name of the exercise).
-Just launch the HTML file in a browser to see and interact with the programm.
+Just launch the HTML file in a browser to see and interact with the programm:

+* In the exercise 4 you have to type the number of passenger you put an click on the 'Find' button
+* In exercise 5, you hae to chose a terrain from the dropdown and click on the 'Find' button